GeoscienceAustralia/PyRate/README.md

 PyRate and associated tools are intended to be run TODO.

-The main steps are:
+The steps are:

-1. Data formatting for PyRate
+1. Data formatting
 1. TODO: configuration options? (edit the config file)
-1. Transformations (multi-looking, resampling etc)
+1. Image transformations
 1. PyRate workflow

 Data formatting: